SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Artificial Intelligence in SAP Build Process Automation.md

 6. Select Determine Approver decision in main process, on the right-hand side panel select Inputs, map it with Supplier information from coming from Trigger form and Save the process.
 <img width="738" height="283" alt="image" src="https://github.com/user-attachments/assets/fa260d19-6df9-4cae-8b75-2d4b7e34756f" />

+## Enhance Approval form

-7. In the step we will modify Approval Form and map it with input field & calculated variables.
+1. In the step we will modify Approval Form and map it with input field & calculated variables.

-a.
-Click on three dots next to Approval Form and click on Open Editor.
+2. Click on three dots next to Approval Form and click on Open Editor.
 <img width="740" height="261" alt="image" src="https://github.com/user-attachments/assets/568c76c8-d283-4127-8704-57d3c9d3f485" />

-b.
-In the form editor, drag and drop from left panel four components in following sequence and Save the process.
+3. In the form editor, drag and drop from left panel four components in following sequence and Save the process.

 	i.
-H1 - Headline 1 - Enter “Approve Purchase Requisition”
+H1 - Headline 1 - Enter “Approve Purchase Requisition”.
 	ii.
 Text Field - Rename title as “Supplier” and make it required on right side configuration. iii.
 Number Field - Rename title as “Quantity” and make it required on right side configuration. iv.
 Text Field - Rename title as “Total Price” and make it required on right side configuration.

  <img width="675" height="303" alt="image" src="https://github.com/user-attachments/assets/83346a27-b0e4-4604-885b-bc67ded9c604" />

-c.
-Come back to main process, select Approval Form,
+4. Come back to main process, select Approval Form,
-i.
-On the right-hand panel under General tab, enter “Approve Purchase Requisition” as subject and map approver from Determine Approver step to Recipient users, and Save the Process
+5. On the right-hand panel under General tab, enter “Approve Purchase Requisition” as subject and map approver from Determine Approver step to Recipient users, and Save the Process

  <img width="662" height="291" alt="image" src="https://github.com/user-attachments/assets/eb9120e6-8739-42cf-afb4-7124bf9b2626" />

-ii.
-On the right-hand panel under Inputs tab, map following fields, and Save the process.
+6. On the right-hand panel under Inputs tab, map following fields, and Save the process.
 	•	Quantity – with quantity from Trigger Form
 	•	Supplier – with supplier from Trigger Form
 	•	Total Price – with total price from Custom Variable

  <img width="645" height="280" alt="image" src="https://github.com/user-attachments/assets/dcce92ce-4dc9-4e63-8d9e-d47ede371a89" />

+## Release and Deployment

-8. In this step we will check our process created so far, release the process & deploy the process to test it working.
+1. In this step we will check our process created so far, release the process & deploy the process to test it working.

-a.
-Navigate to SAP Build Lobby, click on Control Tower on left hand side menu, click on Environments, click on Create, enter name as “Procurement” and click on Create.
+2. Navigate to SAP Build Lobby, click on Control Tower on left hand side menu, click on Environments, click on Create, enter name as “Procurement” and click on Create.
-b.
-Come to the project, click on Release on right hand side and Release the project.
+3. Come to the project, click on Release on right hand side and Release the project.

  <img width="719" height="282" alt="image" src="https://github.com/user-attachments/assets/36b55d0f-1978-45f7-87e3-31334a426413" />

-c.
-From the middle top panel select “Released” project and you will see an option to Deploy project on right-hand side.
+4. From the middle top panel select “Released” project and you will see an option to Deploy project on right-hand side.
 Click on Deploy, select Procurement as environment and deploy the project.

  <img width="741" height="285" alt="image" src="https://github.com/user-attachments/assets/41b8c2f8-f193-4d35-ac62-cb07721d9461" />

-d.
-Select Purchase Requisition process in the deployed project,
+5. Select Purchase Requisition process in the deployed project,
-i.	system will open up process in the new tab, click on first step Trigger, system will show
+6.	system will open up process in the new tab, click on first step Trigger, system will show
 <img width="634" height="260" alt="image" src="https://github.com/user-attachments/assets/cdbb7c41-2a98-4c6d-9d8d-0e7ba95ad932" />

-ii.
-Click on first step Trigger, copy the Form Link from right-hand side, paste the url in the new browser tab, it will open up new form instance, enter all information and submit the form to trigger the process.
+7. Click on first step Trigger, copy the Form Link from right-hand side, paste the url in the new browser tab, it will open up new form instance, enter all information and submit the form to trigger the process.

  <img width="699" height="357" alt="image" src="https://github.com/user-attachments/assets/6c907164-e41d-4ae7-970c-fd78180fc59f" />

-e.
-Navigate to SAP Build Lobby, click on Monitoring on the left-hand side menu, click on Process & Workflow Instances tile to check status of your process.
+8. Navigate to SAP Build Lobby, click on Monitoring on the left-hand side menu, click on Process & Workflow Instances tile to check status of your process.

+## Process Summarization

-9. This is optional extension step to learn how to use Generative AI to explain an existing project.
+1. This is optional extension step to learn how to use Generative AI to explain an existing project.

-a.
-Navigate to SAP Build Lobby, click on Store or Templates on left-hand side menu, search for Fixed Asset Transfer Approval process, click on Create from Template and click on Create.
+2. Navigate to SAP Build Lobby, click on Store or Templates on left-hand side menu, search for Fixed Asset Transfer Approval process, click on Create from Template and click on Create.
 This will create a project copy in the lobby and open it up in new tab
-b.
-Click on main process Fixed Asset Approval artefact
+3. Click on main process Fixed Asset Approval artefact

  <img width="763" height="367" alt="image" src="https://github.com/user-attachments/assets/49fd6f61-7902-44d8-bc72-12fc633fc188" />

-c.
-Click on Generate and select Explain this process.
+4. Click on Generate and select Explain this process.
 AI will generate the step by step summary of process to understand process details.

  <img width="768" height="661" alt="image" src="https://github.com/user-attachments/assets/4e79a0d0-f0c0-48f9-a9a0-90bbd2a57c47" />

+## Additional Steps

-10. Following are optional additional steps which you may like to follow using product documentation to further enhance your process.
+Following are optional additional steps which you may like to follow using product documentation to further enhance your process.

-a.
-Add an Action Project to perform operations (create, read, update, delete) in any SAP or non-SAP system.
+1. Add an Action Project to perform operations (create, read, update, delete) in any SAP or non-SAP system.
 For example, call an Action project to create Purchase Requisition in SAP S/4HANA system.
-b.
-Add notification template to send notifications to users.
+2. Add notification template to send notifications to users.
-c.
-Add Process Visibility to your process to create dashboard for business users and stakeholders to monitor step-by-step progress of process instances.
+3. Add Process Visibility to your process to create dashboard for business users and stakeholders to monitor step-by-step progress of process instances.

+## License
+Copyright (c) 2022 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the LICENSE file.